KSP-KOS/KOS/doc/source/commands/runprogram.rst

 KerboScript supports running executing code saved in files on the local or archive disks.
-The terms "program" and "script" are generally used interchangably when describing this behavior.
+The terms "program" and "script" are generally used interchangeably when describing this behavior.
 Programs can either be run using one of the :ref:`runfunctions` or the :ref:`run`.
 Supported file types are:

     Raw Text KerboScript files